 Kinook blocks allow you to easily assemble two C-Studs together.

-Simply insert a Kinook block inside each stud and plug them together (see picture on right).
+Simply insert a Kinook block inside each stud and plug them together (see picture below).

 The blocks can slide inside the stud, making it easy to position them wherever needed.

 Tip: If you have already fixed a stud, don't panic, just push apart the stud sides and push a small Kinook block inside (see video below).

 The numerous holes in the long Kinook block allow to position the studs either horizontally or vertically (see picture below)